MelvinShwuaner/Il2CppAssemblyGenerator/README.md

 # Il2CppAssembly Generator

-a automatic script to generate il2cpp assemblies, to be used by the [il2cpp mod loader](https://github.com/MelvinShwuaner/IL2CPPModLoader)
+a automatic script to generate il2cpp assemblies in your unity project, to be used by the [il2cpp mod loader](https://github.com/MelvinShwuaner/IL2CPPModLoader)

 How to build: